Pangsit Ayam (Indonesian Chicken Wontons)

 This post may contain affiliate links.
 Please check our disclosure policy.

-In East Asia, every country and region has its own version of chicken wontons.
-And they are all root in the original Chinese won-ton/ hรปn-thun.
-In Vietnam, it is called Hoร nh Thรกnh.
+In East Asia, every country and region has its own version of chicken wontons, all of which trace back to the original Chinese won-ton/hûn-thun.
+In Vietnam, it is called Hoành Thánh.
 In Japan, they call it Gyoza.
 Thai people call it Kiao.
 And in Indonesia, you can find Pangsit

-Most of the wontons are made with pork mince.
-But in Indonesia, they use chicken mince.
-Hence, the popular name for it is Pangsit Ayam which literally means Chicken Wontons.
+Most wontons are made with pork mince, but in Indonesia, they use chicken mince.
+Hence, their popular name is Pangsit Ayam, which literally means Chicken Wontons.

 Whichever way you want to eat them, I promise you will love these chicken dumplings.

 This recipe is based on the popular pangsit ayam from Indonesia.
-Most Indonesians will enjoy the wontons to go with chicken noodles in soup called bakmi Ayam.
+Most Indonesians will enjoy the wontons with chicken noodles in bakmi Ayam soup.
 But many like to enjoy them as they are with a clear soup.

 Key Ingredients